valtimo-platform/valtimo-documentation/using-valtimo/access-control/access-control.md

 # Access control

-Valtimo implements Policy Based Access Control (PBAC).
+Valtimo supports Policy Based Access Control (PBAC) as an authorization layer via this module.
-This allows you to restrict access to functionality or data based on roles and policies.
+This layer allows you to restrict access to functionality or data based on policies.

 The following sections contains information on how to configure and use access control.